adnan-jahangir/mid-project/README.md

 # 🛒 Amar Dukan – Simple & Responsive E-commerce Site

-**Amar Dukan** (meaning "My Shop") is a sleek, simple, and fully responsive e-commerce website built as a mid-term web development project.
-It showcases fundamental front-end skills, focusing on dynamic user interaction through **JavaScript DOM manipulation**.
+**Amar Dukan** (meaning 'My Shop') is a fully responsive e-commerce frontend application, developed as a successful **Mid-term examination project**.
+It showcases strong command of fundamental front-end skills, with all dynamic cart functionality and real-time financial calculations driven by precise Vanilla **JavaScript DOM manipulation**.

 ---